Mango Cherry Popsicles (Dairy Free Popsicles)

 3 cherry mango popsicles placed on a white plate on a tile.

-Now it's a ritual for kids to make popsicles every weekend.
-We are trying so many flavours - apple popsicles, banana popsicles and now trying our hand at flavour combinations.
+Now it’s a ritual for kids to make popsicles every weekend.
+We are trying so many flavours – apple popsicles, banana popsicles, strawberry yogurt popsicles

 While cooking with kids sounds exciting, kids’ safety should be the priority.
 Ensure to supervise the kids all the time they are in the kitchen and do not allow toddlers and young kids to handle the blender or any kitchen appliances on their own.
 Refer safety disclaimer for more details.